Risk Assessment and Mitigation Program (RAMP)

-On January 11, 2019, the California Department of Fish and Wildlife, in partnership with the Ocean Protection Council*, convened the California Dungeness Crab Fishing Gear Working Group (Working Group)’s Evaluation Team to proactively discuss and assess the relative risk of entanglements in advance of the January 15, 2019 Northern Management Area partial opener (see here for more details).
-Due to the Federal government shutdown and other circumstances, the Working Group had limited participation from federal partners and access to information across the four risk factors.
-The Working Group identified the following risk levels for humpback and blue whales:
+On March 19, 2019, the California Department of Fish and Wildlife, in partnership with the National Marine Fisheries Service and the Ocean Protection Council, convened the California Dungeness Crab Fishing Gear Working Group (Working Group)’s Evaluation Team to proactively discuss and assess the relative risk of entanglements following reports of increased humpback whale concentrations.
+The Working Group identified the following risk levels for humpback whales:

 This update will be shared via the DCTF email list, the Working Group webpage, and CDFW’s crab webpage.
 The Working Group welcomes your feedback and insights about the Working Group’s efforts and the 2018-19 RAMP.
 Please visit http://www.opc.ca.gov/whale-entanglement-working-group or contact the Working Group at email@example.com.